 Writing a killer job description will help attract the right applicants before you start the process of reviewing resumes and cover letters.
 Think through the responsibilities, tasks and role you want the new hire to take on and define them in the job description.
 Will they be working with other team members?
 Is familiarity with eyecare software and programs needed?

 However, avoid stating overly strict prerequisites.
 These usually require large amounts of experience in doing exactly the job that is being considered.
 The best candidates avoid such positions because it may seem to offer little growth and variation in tasks.

 Now that you’ve received tons of applications, you might not have the time to go through every single one of them in detail.
 But don’t simply rely on looking for keywords.
 You may end up with candidates who have adjusted their resumes to fit the “keyword” system.
 Generic candidates are not what you are looking for.

 3. Set up an “on-the-job” interview

-A recent study showed that interviews are about as useful as flipping a coin to select candidates!
-While many may see interviews as the most important stage of the process, it can only be used to evaluate the chemistry between the interviewer and candidate (which is definitely still worth knowing.)
-However, it may not a good predictor of performance, especially if the job is skill-based.
+A study showed that interviews are about as useful as flipping a coin to select candidates!
+While many may see interviews as the most important stage of the process, it can only be used to evaluate the chemistry between the interviewer and candidate.
+However, it may not be a good predictor of performance, especially if the job is skill-based.

 You will either need to use a structured interview with questions that have been validated as good performance indicators, or set up a “hands-on/ on-the job” interview where candidates have to demonstrate or apply their skills in a practical and realistic situation.